What is it?

 Bear in mind that curriculum maps are records of implemented instruction -- of what has been taught during the current school year.
 Projection maps, or pacing guides, on the other hand, project what will be covered in the future.

-To learn more about curriculum mapping, explore these Web sites:
+To learn more about curriculum mapping, explore this website:

 To extend your understanding of curriculum mapping, visit this website: